TNO-MST/c2sim-server/docs/content/security/openid.md

   -d "scope=c2sim"
 ```

 The response will contain a JWT access token.
+A JWT decoder, like [JWT.IO](https://www.jwt.io/), can display the content of the `access token` (JSON notation).

 ---